c3g/mEGAdata/scripts/EGA_json_submitter/EGA_submission_stepsNotesAndHelp.md

     * Test with validate and submit, delete.
 * Test the delete functions on the test SP. (especially for interrupted Submissions) - working well, though SP glitches during large deletes.
 Multiple deletes solve this, but some code should compensate, or raise a message.
 Delete whole Submission through the UI works best.
 * Retrieval and updates of EGA accessions back into mEGAdata DB (can only be performed after SUBMISSION, but can be done on test SP).
+* Test on prod - going well, sort of.
+* Test the absorb_EGA_accession.py script at scale on prod.

 ## Moving forward:
-* Fix the NULLs in sample table of allEMCCommunity.ods and redo .sqls.

-* Mapping on abacus through symlinks of raw file names to MS00xxx names (McGill Sample format) (abacus account has already been obtained).
+* Mapping on abacus through symlinks of processed file names to MS00xxx names (McGill Sample format) (abacus account has already been obtained).
 (This task is independant.)

-* Test on prod - going well...

-* Ensure no duplicates sent (possibly already handled with the unique alias constraint).
-CAN this even happen?
-* Ensure no premature Submission SUBMITion.
-(Leave a single trailing VALIDATED Object to prevent progression to SUBMITTED?)
-Yeah, look into this on test - Submissions seem to submit themselves once all their objects are submitted.
-* Detect or treat http errors - may need a http retry function for network timeouts.
-This has sometimes been an issue.
-Try many sends and deletes on prod.
-(Full run?)
-Can do a long run (reuse files?) on test SP, eh? <- This send worked; the delete didn't.
+* Need md5s of public_files.

-* Tell EGA to deploy the release.
+* Tell EGA to deploy the release. - DONE!
-* fix that prod previous submission I seemed to have mutated to draft state...
 * EpiRR submission.

 * Document.
 (One page done, so far.
 It might be enough.)